pathwaycom/pathway/examples/projects/ag2-multiagent-rag/data/sample.md

-# Pathway + AG2 Sample Document
+# Pathway Live Data Framework + AG2 Sample Document

-This is a sample document for testing the AG2 multi-agent RAG example with Pathway.
+This is a sample document for testing the AG2 multi-agent RAG example with the Pathway Live Data Framework.

-## About Pathway
+## About the Pathway Live Data Framework

-Pathway is a Python ETL framework for stream processing, real-time analytics, LLM pipelines, and RAG.
+The Pathway Live Data Framework is a Python ETL framework for stream processing, real-time analytics, LLM pipelines, and RAG.
 It uses a high-performance Rust engine under the hood, providing multithreading and multiprocessing capabilities.

-Key features of Pathway include:
+Key features of the Pathway Live Data Framework include:
 - Real-time document indexing and re-indexing
 - Support for various data sources (Kafka, S3, GDrive, PostgreSQL, and more)
 - Built-in LLM integration with the xpacks.llm module